aniket199719/AWS_CICD_Pipeline_Project/README.md

 - click on New repository secret -> name it as "AWS_ECR_LOGIN_URI", where the url saved previously Value="211125765812.dkr.ecr.us-east-2.amazonaws.com" (ex: "211125765812.dkr.ecr.us-east-2.amazonaws.com/studentperformance")

-- click on New repository secret -> name it as "ECR_REPO_NAME" = "studentperformance" and give the same name found at the end of the previously saved URL (ex: "211125765812.dkr.ecr.us-east-2.amazonaws.com/studentperformance")
+- click on New repository secret -> name it as "ECR_REPOSITORY_NAME" = "studentperformance" and give the same name found at the end of the previously saved URL (ex: "211125765812.dkr.ecr.us-east-2.amazonaws.com/studentperformance")

+## Finally Steps For Not Incurring Charges

+- On GitHub
+	- Delete your runner
+- On AWS
+	- Delete your EC2 instance
+	- Delete ECR repo
+	- Delete VPC's